-Activities 2013/14 Review and update as required the Regional Navigation Safety Bylaws.
+Activities 2014/15 Review and update as required the Regional Navigation Safety Bylaws.
 Updated Regional Navigation Safety Bylaws decision released by 30 June 2015.
 Implement Safety Management System (SMS) operating procedures in all compulsory Southland pilotage areas.
-Draft Harbour Safety Management System operating procedures is completed for each pilotage area within the region for Maritime New Zealand approval, in particular: 1. in 2013/14, Stewart Island; 2. in 2014/15, Fiordland (other than Milford Sound).
+Draft Harbour Safety Management System completed for each pilotage area within the region for Maritime New Zealand approval, in particular: - in 2014/15, Fiordland (other than Milford Sound), and Stewart Island.
 Ensure all oil transfer sites have contingency plans in line with Maritime Rules.
 All oil transfer sites have contingency plans in line with Maritime Rules.